afshinator/OdinRailsStudyGroup/week1-script.md

 	Use the Google Odin Community page to get in touch with other Odinators!

-	###### If you're into it, send me your email, I'll make a mail list so you can reach each other during the week
+	###### If you're into it, send me your email, I'll make a mail list so you can reach each other during the week.

 + We are NOT going over the reading & projects in the hangout as if I'm teaching it.
 You're going to have to do all the reading on your own.
 However, I encourage x amount of group coding on the projects especially if you're stuck.